rotemdvir/Shiny_NFL/README.md

 # Shiny_NFL
-A shiny app to display passing data (2016-2020)
+A shiny app to display NFL passing data (2016-2020)